Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 # Default Conditions

+**The following conditions are part of the *Basic Conditions and Behaviors Component*.
+Make sure it is added to your project to be able to use them.**

 Take a look at the [Training Scene Object](training-scene-object.md) article if you have not read it yet.
 It will help you to understand how to handle training scene objects and training properties.

 See [this article](step-inspector.md) to learn Step Inspector controls.